Club premises certificate

-Other redress Any interested party may make representations to the local licensing authority before the certificate is granted or before amendments to a certificate are granted.
+Other redress A Responsible Authority or any person may make representations to the local licensing authority before the certificate is granted or before amendments to a certificate are granted.
 If representations are made a hearing will be held to consider the application and the representations.
 Notices will be made by the local licensing authority detailing the reasons for any outcome.
-Interested parties who made representations will receive notice of a failed application.
+Any person or body who made a representation will receive notice of a failed application.

-An interested party may request a review of the club premises certificate.
+A Responsible Authority or any other person may request a review of the club premises certificate.
 The local licensing authority will give reasons for their response to the application in a notice.
-An interested party may appeal if they argue that a certificate should not have been granted or that different or additional conditions or limitations on activities should have been made.
+Any party may appeal if they are of the view that a certificate should not have been granted or that different or additional conditions or limitations on activities should have been made.
 They may also appeal against any variation of a condition.
 Appeals against the decision of a review can be made.
 Appeals must be made to the local Magistrates' court within 21 days of the decision appealed.